LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Design

 To build a contamination-resistant and high-quality question bank, we sourced postgraduate and undergraduate exam questions from Chinese universities, covering 13 primary and over 50 secondary academic disciplines.
 Figure~\ref{fig:main-graph} offers a comprehensive overview of the design, highlighting three key stages: Dataset Construction, Fair Testing and Fair Ranking.

+All questions and evaluation prompts are in Chinese, as the benchmark targets Chinese-language capabilities; translated examples are provided in the appendix for international readers.
 The construction follows a rigorous pipeline.
-First, we collect original exam questions from diverse formats and invite over 30 expert annotators for quality screening, which yields 78,009 high-quality original questions after eliminating those with factual errors or irrelevant answers.
+First, we collect original exam questions from diverse formats and invite over 30 graduate-student annotators with domain expertise corresponding to the question disciplines for quality screening.
+Each item is independently reviewed by two annotators before finalization.
+This dual-review process yields 78,009 high-quality original questions after eliminating those with factual errors or irrelevant answers.
 Second, we employ an LLM-driven augmentation process to expand coverage and diversity.
 For instance, each Multiple-Choice question with $n$ options is converted into $n$ Fill-in-the-Blank variants, while Material Analysis questions are decomposed into multiple true/false questions based on key information.
 Finally, all augmented questions undergo format verification and metadata enrichment to ensure quality and traceability.
+A controlled comparison confirms that augmentation preserves evaluation validity: model rankings remain identical (Spearman $\rho = 1.0$) with no statistically significant score difference ($p = 0.736$, Cohen's $d = 0.16$); details are in Appendix~\ref{sec:augmentation_validation}.

-As of early 2025, this process has resulted in the \textbf{LLMEval-3 dataset}, which comprises over 220k questions across six main categories.
-To maintain evaluation freshness and prevent contamination, we continuously expand the question bank through the same manual collection and automated augmentation pipeline.
-Detailed statistical analysis of the dataset, including disciplinary breakdown and content diversity, is provided in Appendix A.
+As of early 2025, this process has resulted in the \textbf{LLMEval-Fair dataset}, which comprises over 220k questions across six main categories.
+The full dataset covers all 13 primary disciplines; for evaluation, we select the 10 most data-sufficient disciplines to ensure statistically balanced cross-discipline comparisons, excluding Agronomy, Arts, and Philosophy due to insufficient question volumes at the time of initial sampling.\footnote{Philosophy questions were later collected in sufficient quantity but were not introduced mid-evaluation to maintain cross-model fairness.} To maintain evaluation freshness and prevent contamination, we continuously expand the question bank through the same manual collection and automated augmentation pipeline.
+Detailed statistical analysis of the dataset, including disciplinary breakdown and content diversity, is provided in Appendix~\ref{sec:Dataset}.